Sefiraat/Netheopoiesis/README.md

 - A plant or generation method for every overworld-only item
 - Transformation of lava within the Nether to water
-- Biomes and biome-specific crux', plants and spawns
 - Possible spawning of structures in purified areas